tteeoo/svc/sva/README.md

 ```
 <name> <operands>...
 ```
-Refer to the main README file to view a table of instuction names their operands.
+Refer to the main README file to view a table of instruction names their operands.
 Operands can be a hex value, positive/negative integer, a register alias (see main README as well), constant address (`[name]`), or a subroutine address (`{name}`).

 Examples: